jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 ## By courtesy of [Juan Carlos Aguilar](https://facultad.itam.mx/en/facultad/juan-carlos-aguilar-villegas) 's Numerical Calculus course at ITAM.

 This was the first project that I did using LaTeX!
-I used it to lern the basics of this beautiful and elegant form of writting scientific articles.
+I used it to learn the basics of this beautiful and elegant form of writting scientific articles.
 The power iteration algorithm was one of the algorithms that I enjoyed most during my undergraduate studies.
 I believe that it is elegant and simple.
 Let us describe the algorithm with an adequate context and an argument that shows why it works and how does it work.